jboss-developer/jboss-eap-quickstarts/CONTRIBUTING.md

 _Note: Be sure your project folder is located outside of the Eclipse workspace before you begin this process._

-1. Import your quickstart into JBoss Developer Studio (JDBS) .
+1. Import your quickstart into JBoss Developer Studio (JDBS)
     1. From the menu, choose `File` --> `Import` --> `Maven` --> `Existing Maven Projects`, then click `Next`.
     2. Navigate to your quickstart, select it, then click `OK`.
     3. Click `Finish`.
 2. Create the cheat sheet.
+    1. Select the imported quickstart project.
-    1. From the menu, choose `File` --> `New` --> `Other` --> `User Assistance` --> `Cheat Sheet`, then click `Next`.
+    2. From the menu, choose `File` --> `New` --> `Other` --> `User Assistance` --> `Cheat Sheet`, then click `Next`.
-    2. Select the quickstart folder, give it a name 'cheatsheet.xml', and choose `Simple Cheat Sheet`.
+    3. Select the quickstart folder, give it a name 'cheatsheet.xml', and choose `Simple Cheat Sheet`.
-    3. Click `Finish`.
+    4. Click `Finish`.
+When it prompts you to open the cheatsheet for the quickstart project, click `Yes`.
 3. Populate the cheatsheet with useful information to help a user understand the quickstart.
+    1. Expand the `Title` in the content section on the left.
-    1. Modify the title, for example: `helloworld`
+    2. Select the `Title` field and modify it to something useful, for example: `helloworld`
-    2. Add an introduction, for example: `This quickstart demonstrates the use of CDI 1.0 and Servlet 3.0.
+    3. Select the `intro` field and add introduction text to the `Body`, for example: `This quickstart demonstrates the use of CDI 1.0 and Servlet 3.0.
 It is a simple application that can be used to verify the JBoss EAP server is configured and running correctly.`
+    4. Select `item`, then under `Command`, click `browse` and select 'Get current project' under `Uncategorized`.
+This adds the following XML to the cheat sheet:

+            <command
+            required="true"
+            returns="currentProject"
+            serialization="org.jboss.tools.project.examples.cheatsheet.getProjectForCheatsheet"/>
+    This command allows you to use the variable `${currentProject}` instead of a hard-coded path name and ensures your cheat sheet will work regardless of the project location.

-    3. Add an `item` for each file or class you want to describe.
+    5. Add an `item` for each file or class you want to describe.
         *  This is dependent on the quickstart features you plan to demonstrate.
         *  Provide a good description.
         *  Add subitems to describe code sections and provide the line numbers that are referenced.